May 16, 2022

 Providing an excellent live chat experience in your store will cater to this group of consumers.
-If you’re planning to do so, invest in a knowledgeable support team who can provide personalized expert assistance.
+If you’re planning to do so, invest in a knowledgeable support team that can provide personalized expert assistance.

 If your online store runs on WordPress, there are numerous great live chat plugins you can use to provide customer service.

-- 75% of consumers would switch brands for a better loyalty program (KPMG Global).
+17. 75% of consumers would switch brands for a better loyalty program (KPMG Global).

 Loyalty programs are another popular marketing strategy to increase conversion and customer retention rates.
 Improving retention by only 5% will boost your business’s revenue by at least 25%.
 That’s because 43% of consumers spend more on brands they’re loyal to.

 If you’re thinking of starting a loyalty program, consider offering immediate rewards instead of points ‒ 79% of consumers are no longer interested in accumulating the latter.

 Monitor how consumers interact with your online store using digital marketing analytics tools like Google Analytics.
 Doing so will give you better insights into their preferences and shopping habits.

-- Email marketing ROI is 4,200% (P2P).
+19. Email marketing ROI is 4,200% (P2P).

-- 59% of online shoppers conduct research on Google before purchasing (Bizrate).
+20. 59% of online shoppers conduct research on Google before purchasing (Bizrate).

 Social Media Statistics for eCommerce